TodePond/TodePondDotCom/sky/keynote/readme.md

 I said yes to doing another keynote today.
 It's gonna happen in December, though I think they'll want one that I've already given.. maybe... we'll see what they say on the call.

 Some conferences want a brand new "world exclusive" keynote.
-Some want a tried and tested already-done one that you've already done.
+Some want a tried and tested already-done one that I've already done.
 Those latter ones tend to pay better because the audiences are bigger and the stakes are higher.

 <br>